José María Arizmendiarrieta: Example in austerity

-Arizmendiarrieta lived his entire life in personal austerity, as a young man out of family necessity and after the emergence of cooperatives out of personal conviction.
-He lived with the limited salary of curate of the parish, he never received anything from the cooperatives or the entities that he promoted, he worked in a small office of the Professional School.
-He did not drink, and ate the least.
-In Mondragon he traveled by bicycle like the workers, until several cooperative leaders "stole" it, to later give him a velosolex (bicycle with a small motor).
+Arizmendiarrieta lived his entire life in personal austerity, as a young man out of family necessity and, after the emergence of the cooperatives, out of personal conviction.
+He lived with the limited salary of curate of the parish.
+He never received anything from the cooperatives or the entities that he promoted and he worked in a small office of the Professional School.
+He did not drink, and ate very little.
+In Mondragon he traveled by bicycle like the workers, until several cooperative leaders "stole" it, replacing it later with a velosolex (bicycle with a small motor).
 And for trips outside, he would ask friends for favors or take the cheapest tickets.

 Despite being the promoter of numerous cooperatives, and often the drafter of the projects and statutes, which he personally defended before the different administrations, he gave up holding any position.
-In the few individual distinctions that he accepted, he included in them those who had helped him materialize, just as he did in the openings of new pavilions and companies.
+In the few individual distinctions that he accepted, he included in them those who had helped him achieve his aims, just as he did in the openings of new pavilions and companies.

-He never acted for personal interests, and despite the fact that some class-oriented businessmen from Mondragon were detractors of the popular "priest", and were suspicious of the participation of workers in the capital and the management of the new business model, Arizmendiarrieta maintained his ideology of social justice.
+He never acted for personal interests, and despite the fact that some class-oriented businessmen from Mondragon were detractors of the popular "priest", and were suspicious of the participation of workers in the capital and management of the new business model, Arizmendiarrieta maintained his ideology of social justice.
 In 1956 he was threatened by the Civil Governor with transfer, and he replied that he would obey the decision of his superior of the diocese, but that he would not become an accommodating priest.